How Does the Recent Amendment to the Ellis Act Affect Property Owners’ Re-Rental Rights in San Francisco?

-On July 18, 2022, Section 37.9A of the San Francisco Administrative Code was amended to impose more restrictions on owners’ rights to re-rent a withdrawn unit.
+On July 18, 2022, Section 37.9A of the San Francisco Administrative Code was amended to impose more restrictions on owners’ re-rental rights to a withdrawn unit.

 The Ellis Act (codified in Section 7060, et seq. of the California Government Code and implemented locally in San Francisco under Sections 37.9(a)(13) and 37.9A of the San Francisco Administrative Code) allows property owners to exit the residential rental market.
 However, this also creates limitations on an owner’s ability to re-rent withdrawn units.
 First, owners may not re-rent any unit for two years after the withdrawal of that unit.
 Second, owners must give the displaced tenants a right of first refusal if the tenants’ unit is re-offered for rent within 10 years following the Ellis Act withdrawal.
 Third, the amount of rent that can be charged during the first 5 years following the withdrawal of the unit may not exceed the rent in effect at the time of the filing of the Ellis Act Notice of Intent to Withdraw (plus any increase authorized by the Rent Ordinance).
 Owners who do not comply with these rules face punitive damages equal to six months of the contract rent, as well as actual damages.